dlhaines/rubyStubServer/README.md

 This will make the local 9100 port act as if it were the 9100 port on durango.
 If the stub server is not running on durango and/or is not using port 9100 those command should be adjusted accordingly.

 The '-n -N -f' options allow the command to ask for authentication and then run in the background.

+NOTE: Sometimes port forwarding seems to slow down response time considerably.
+Using a local server, or a directly available one may be preferable.